kubemq-io/kubemq-js/README.md

 ```

-Below example demonstrate to construct PubSubClient with ssl and other configurations:
+The example below demonstrates to construct PubSubClient with ssl and other configurations:

 ```typescript